alphagov/styleguides/ruby.md

     `{...}` for those that return a value.
 Avoid side-effects in a functional-style block whose value you will use.

+    Freely use single-letter mnemonics for block variables within a single line.

     Never chain `do...end`.

         names = ["Bozhidar", "Steve", "Sarah"]